openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following additional request parameters that can be supplied in any credential Authorization Request:

-* `wallet_issuer`: OPTIONAL.
-JSON String containing the wallet's OpenID Connect Issuer URL.
-The Issuer will use the discovery process as defined in [@!SIOPv2] to determine the wallet's capabilities and endpoints.
+* `Wallet_issuer`: OPTIONAL.
+JSON String containing the Wallet's OpenID Connect Issuer URL.
+The Issuer will use the discovery process as defined in [@!SIOPv2] to determine the Wallet's capabilities and endpoints.
 RECOMMENDED in Dynamic Credential Request.
 * `user_hint`: OPTIONAL.
-JSON String containing an opaque user hint the wallet MAY use in subsequent callbacks to optimize the user's experience.
+JSON String containing an opaque user hint the Wallet MAY use in subsequent callbacks to optimize the user's experience.
 RECOMMENDED in Dynamic Credential Request.
 * `op_state`: OPTIONAL.
 String value identifying a certain processing context at the credential issuer.
-A value for this parameter is typically passed in an issuance initation request from the issuer to the wallet (see ((#issuance_initiation_request)).
+A value for this parameter is typically passed in an issuance initation request from the issuer to the Wallet (see ((#issuance_initiation_request)).
 This request parameter is used to pass the `op_state` value back to the credential issuer.

-Note: When processing the authorization request, the issuer MUST take into account that the `op_state` is not guaranteed to originate from this issuer in all circumstances.
+Note: When processing the Authorization Request, the issuer MUST take into account that the `op_state` is not guaranteed to originate from this issuer in all circumstances.
 It could have been injected by an attacker.

 #### Pushed Authorization Request